 - Financial Guidelines to assist energy efficiency service providers and clients to provide only streamlined and relevant information to third party financiers.
 This is intended to reduce due diligence costs.

 - Procurement Handbook to guide clients in how to use the quality assessment criteria in the successful procurement of high quality energy efficiency services.

-The QualitEE consortium will test the application of quality assessment criteria in 24 pilot projects.
-Case studies will be published to highlight the benefits of quality assurance and lessons learnt.
+The QualitEE consortium has tested the application of quality assessment criteria in 28 pilot projects.
+Case studies have been published to highlight the benefits of quality assurance and lessons learnt.

-A set of training materials are being developed and delivered at over 30 training seminars throughout Europe by the project consortium.
-The materials are being published on the website and can be downloaded here.
+A set of training materials have been developed and delivered at over 50 training seminars throughout Europe by the project consortium.
+The materials have been published on the website and can be downloaded here.